-- Interesting food ethos with a focus on foraging
+- Interesting food ethos with a focus on foraged ingredients.

-- Country gourmet food at reasonable price (in terms of Franschhoek options)
+- Country gourmet food at reasonable price (in relation to Franschhoek).

 Lunch at Foliage

-How a breadbasket is presented really says a lot about a restaurant.
+How a breadbasket is presented really says a lot about a restaurant!
 Whether they know it or not, it sets a tone.
-Think about an old school, plastic basket that looks woven with an unfolded serviette in it…fun to remember the nineties!
-But not so fun to start a meal with (unless you’re in Springbok or some other small town and are all about outdated charm!).
+Consider an old school, plastic woven basket with an underlying serviette versus Foliage’s modern take on a bread board.

-It was a REAL task deciding what to eat at Foliage.
-Their whole menu looks amazing because it’s natural, unusual and included all the flavours I like (not too much fish, not too much curry, not too much liquorice).
-So it was back to the advice of our server once again.
+It was a REAL task deciding what to eat at Foliage!
+Their whole menu looks amazing because it’s natural, intriguing and included all the flavours I like (not too much fish, curry nor liquorice – my 3 worst flavour profiles).
+So it was back, once again, to the advice of our server!

 Mains at Foliage

-All in all, it was a wonderful lunch at Foliage.
-I also loved the artwork that featured in the restaurant from the little bronze rabbit statuettes to the paintings on parcade flooring, a lot of effort had been put into the establishment and it was a joy to take it all in.
+All in all, we had a great time at Foliage.
+I loved the restaurant artwork; from the little bronze rabbit statuettes on each table to the paintings on parcade flooring.
+A lot of effort had been put into the furnishings and it was a joy to takel in.

-Thank you so much to Lee-Ann and the Foliage team, I’m looking forward to returning to enjoy the next menu (which obviously changes all the time) flu free!
+Thank you so much to Lee-Ann and the Foliage team for having us.
+I’m looking forward to returning to enjoy the next menu (which obviously changes all the time) flu free!

 Watch more in the video embedded below or find Foliage on Franschhoek main road here or call 21 876 2328 to book.
 (Closed on Sundays.)